Bankruptcy Statistics

 Number of Filings

-According to the Administrative Office of the U.S. Courts, the number of bankruptcy filings has been declining in recent years.
+According to the Administrative Office of the U.S. Courts, the number of bankruptcy filings is on the rise.

 Business vs. Non-Business Bankruptcy Filing Statistics